argoproj/argo-workflows/README.md

 ## News

-We are excited to welcome [Adobe](https://www.adobe.com/) and [BlackRock](https://www.blackrock.com/) as the latest corporate members of the Argo Community!
-We are also thrilled that BlackRock has developed an eventing framework for Argo and has decided to contribute it to the Argo Community.
-Please check out the new repo and try [Argo Events](https://github.com/argoproj/argo-events)!
+We are thrilled that BlackRock has developed an eventing framework for Argo and has decided to contribute it to the Argo Community.
+Please check out the new project and try [Argo Events](https://github.com/argoproj/argo-events)!

 If you actively use Argo in your organization and believe that your organization may be interested in actively participating in the Argo Community, please ask a representative to contact saradhi_sreegiriraju@intuit.com for additional information.